• Published: Mar 19 2025 05:16 AM

 wave

-Mooney described inhumane conditions, including sleeping on a mat without a blanket or pillow, often wrapped in aluminum foil for warmth.
-She was transferred between facilities, including Otay Mesa Detention Center and the San Luis Detention Center, enduring overnight transports in shackles.
-The lack of proper food and the overall conditions left her deeply distressed.
+Jasmine described the conditions as inhumane.
+Imagine sleeping on a thin mat, without a blanket or pillow.
+She often wrapped herself in aluminum foil to stay warm – seriously!
+She was transferred between different facilities, including Otay Mesa Detention Center and the San Luis Detention Center, and the overnight transports in shackles were particularly brutal.
+The lack of decent food just added insult to injury.
+It’s hard to even imagine the stress and anxiety she must have felt.

 FAQ